 Sergey Kachatryan looks a curly headed Pan and plays like him too, on the violin.
 The young man's pitches are impossibly clean.
 He pays more attention to expressivity than bravura.
 Sensibility and softness dominate until its time to pull out the stops.
 The cadenza to the Shostakovich Violin Concerto in A minor blazed as he built it into a bonfire.

-Jim Cotter speaks with Maestro Vladimir Jurowski.
-He conducts the Philadelphia Orchestra in concerts at the Kimmel Center during the week of March 22, 2010.
+Jim Cotter speaks with Rossen Milanov.
+He conducts both Camden's Symphony in C with Astral Artists, and The Philadelphia Orchestra in upcoming concerts at the Kimmel Center.

 Jason Peifer visits the Arden Theatre as it opens Bruce Graham's Something Intangible, the Arden's 30th world-premiere play.
 We'll hear about the career of the Philadelphia playwright.

 The Philadelphia Inquirer's David Patrick Stearns previews The Audition, a documentary exploring how the Metropolitan Opera finds new talent.
 The film features AVA artists Angela Meade and Michael Fabiano.

 There's usually one sibling who carries everyone's baggage.
 The family Bruce Graham imagines In Something Intangible at the Arden Theatre now shows the burdens creativity inflicts.
 Two brothers, one an animator, the other an accountant, live in Hollywood in the 1940s.
 Something Intangible is the Arden's 30th world premiere.